sayanalokesh/TravelMemory/README.md

     "start": "PORT=80 react-scripts start",
 8. Now we have configured everything in the front end and are good to go. sudo npm start --port 80
-5. Need to create .env file in the backend and edit the url with backend ip:80 export const baseUrl = "<backendIP>:80"
+9. Need to create url.js file in the backend and edit the url with backend ip:80 export const baseUrl = "<backendIP>:80"

 Configuring backend